Effective Latent Differential Equation Models via Attention and Multiple Shooting: Discussion and Limitations

 Despite its versatility as a tool in the SciML toolbox, GOKU-UI's main advantage may sometimes also be its primary limitation: unlike traditional, more agnostic machine learning models, GOKU-UI requires a preliminary differential equation model hypothesized to govern the data's intrinsic temporal dynamics.
 This requirement may be challenging to meet in many cases.
 For example, with latent ODEs, one can bypass this task, allowing another neural network to learn the differential equation.
 However, the significant complexity of the system under investigation, as evidenced by our experiments, could potentially hinder the efficacy of this method.

-To the uninitiated in the field of dynamical systems, the process of proposing a specific differential equation to model the data's intrinsic and not immediately evident dynamics might seem like a guessing game.
-However, this approach has been the successful foundation of physics since the time of Newton.
+To the uninitiated in the field of dynamical systems, the process of proposing a specific differential equation to model the data's intrinsic but not immediately evident dynamics might seem like a guessing game.
+However, this approach has been the successful foundation of the field of physics since the era of Newton.
 The application of GOKU-UI to a new problem might not be as straightforward as a general-purpose black-box neural network model.
-Still, when guided by the vast theory of dynamical systems, it is not only possible but potentially highly fruitful.
+Still, when guided by the vast theory of dynamical systems, it is not only possible, but potentially highly fruitful.